Skip to main content

 African American physicians -- South Carolina -- Charleston 2

-African American school principals -- South Carolina -- Charleston 2
+African American school administrators -- South Carolina -- Charleston 2

 African American teenagers -- Education -- South Carolina -- Charleston 2